facebook/flow/website/en/docs/editors/sublime-text.md

 ### JavaScript Enhancements <a class="toc" id="toc-javascript-enhancements" href="#toc-javascript-enhancements"></a>

 You could also install [JavaScript Enhancements](https://packagecontrol.io/packages/JavaScript%20Enhancements) plugin for Sublime Text 3.
-Using Flow under the hood, it offers smart javascript autocomplete, real-time errors and, also, a lot of features about creating, developing and managing javascript projects (such as React, Cordova, etc.).
+Using Flow under the hood, it offers smart javascript autocomplete, real-time errors, code refactoring and, also, a lot of features about creating, developing and managing javascript projects (such as React, Cordova, etc.).